<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 ASH Test, baseball, volleyball, swimming, softball

-Figure 1: Volleyball, baseball, and softball shoulder angles in sport movements.
+Figure 1: Volleyball, baseball, and softball shoulder angles in sports movements.

 Introduction